yangashley/task-list-api/ada-project-docs/wave_04.md

 To complete this wave, follow these steps:

-1. Setup a Slack workspace and create a Slackbot with the right permissions, and get a Slackbot API key
+1. Setup a Slack workspace
+1. Create a Slackbot with the right permissions, and get a Slackbot API key
 1. Verify that your Slackbot works using the Slack Tester
 1. Verify that your Slackbot works using Postman
 1. Modify the `/tasks/<task_id>/mark_complete` route to make a call to the Slack API